What (and where) was the first bottle of wine you remember drinking?

 Is there a ‘classic’ wine or wine and food pairing that you just can’t make yourself enjoy?

 Wine enjoyment is about more than just the wine itself.
+Describe

-would make (or has made) for the ultimate wine-drinking experience.
+(or has made) for the ultimate wine-drinking experience.